 IU South Bend will accept A level work and award up to 8 credits for each exam scored D and higher.

 For information about course-to-course credit transfer from Ivy Tech, please review the following table: Ivy Tech Transfer Equivalencies

 Please consult with your present academic advisor or IU South Bend's OISS staff about course equivalencies for the following U.S. schools:

 Seattle Community College District

-For the following universities, please consult with your home institution’s study abroad advisors in order to learn more about the specific course equivalencies granted by articulation:
+For the following non--U.S. universities and colleges, please consult with your home institution’s study abroad advisors or IU South Bend's OISS in order to learn more about specific course equivalencies: